chkp-altrevin/datacenter-objects-k8s/README.md

 Assumes you already have a Check Point Management Server.
 The server that you will be running `k8s_controller_provisioning.sh` requires `kubectl` to be installed and a kube config located in the usual paths but don't worry the script will check as well.

 - `chmod +x k8s_controller_provisioning.sh`
+- Optional env vars you can customize located in `k8s_controller_provisioning.sh` but not required.
 - `./k8s_controller_provisioning.sh --install`
 - If you have any issues, check the log for clues.